-The Alexa Mini is the only other camera I can think of that does this, but it lacks autofocus and is not even close to the same price.
-Connect an external recorder if you wish to make a rapid, usable recording.
+The Alexa Mini is the only camera I can think of that does this, but it lacks autofocus and is not even close to the same price.
+Instead, connect an external recorder to make a rapid, usable recording.

-I utilized external recorders with the 500 to obtain RAW, and it’s a nice alternative because it provides you a second screen, the main screen with the viewfinder attached, and a tool to view rushes without the camera.
+I utilized external recorders with the 500 to obtain RAW, and it’s an excellent alternative because it provides you a second screen, the main screen with the viewfinder attached, and a tool to view rushes without the camera.

 Canon EOS C200/C200B Pure beauty

 Having tried the RAW, I can say that it is lovely.
 It appears to have the same camera sensor as the C700.
-While holding the whites, you can see the 15-stop range in detail all the way to the blacks.
+While holding the whites, you can see the 15-stop range in detail to the blacks.

-In my brief test, the files from the CFast card transferred quickly, and I was able to edit in real-time in Resolve 14 beta 3 on a 2017 MacBook Pro.
+In my brief test, the files from the CFast card transferred quickly, and I could edit in real-time in Resolve 14 beta three on a 2017 MacBook Pro.
 I did activate the speed workflow, and I did have to wait for Resolve to render before playing, but it was workable for editing.

-Although 13 firms have stated that they will accept Cinema RAW Light, I was able to import the proxy file, alter it, and then re-conform with the RAW in Resolve to grade it straight away.
+Although 13 firms have stated that they will accept Cinema RAW Light, I could import the proxy file, alter it, and then re-conform with the RAW in Resolve to grade it immediately.
 The other option is to convert with a LUT to a different codec using Canon’s Cinema RAW Development.

-I put it on my Ronin to try it out in terms of usability.
+I put it on my Ronin to try it out regarding usability.
 Using only EF lenses and the autofocus, the camera balanced fast, sitting comfortably above the center point.
 Canon must have tweaked the autofocus because it now feels human, rather than a computer, on pulls; the abrupt stop associated with computer control now seems to relax in and out.

-I used a highly dependable and vintage 50mm f1.0 to capture high-quality close-up images on my own while pulling the focus.
-Since I can’t focus the lens with my eyes, it consistently achieved the desired focus.
+I used a highly dependable and vintage 50mm f1.0 to capture high-quality close-up images while pulling the focus.
+Since I couldn’t focus the lens with my eyes, it consistently achieved the desired direction.

 Another improvement seems to be that the focus now functions in much lower light; my small test shoot was conducted at night with candles, and only a few times did it search.
-However, even in that dim setting, facial recognition could still rapidly identify one or two people.
+However, facial recognition could still rapidly identify one or two people even in that dim setting.

-When it comes to focusing, the touchscreen on the camera is pure genius.
-The C300 MkII had a WiFi control that was comparable, but it always seemed to have a delay.
-With the C200, it can distinguish between two faces, and with a touch of the screen, I can move between them in a way that appears natural.
+Regarding focusing, the touchscreen on the camera is pure genius.
+The C300 MkII had a comparable WiFi control but always seemed delayed.
+The C200 can distinguish between two faces, and with a touch of the screen, I can naturally move between them.

 The ideal entry-level RAW 4K cinema camera is this one.
-You can shoot in 4K resolution that can be seen on a large screen as a one-man show while only using EF lenses or the new autofocus Cinema lenses, and when HDR becomes standard, supply it to ensure the lifespan of the images created.
+You can shoot in 4K resolution that can be seen on a large screen as a one-person show while only using EF lenses or the new autofocus Cinema lenses.
+When HDR becomes standard, supply it to ensure the lifespan of the images created.

-If you’ve ever attempted to convert client-supplied Betacam footage into even HD, let alone 4K, you understand what I mean.
+You understand what I mean if you’ve ever attempted to convert client-supplied Betacam footage into even HD, let alone 4K.
 This makes the ideal partner if you shoot with a C300 or C700 because it gives you new skills not possible with either camera while also acting as a backup if necessary.

 And if you are a stills photographer transitioning to video, this is the ideal option to get started while maintaining the RAW quality you are accustomed to.

-The 700 and 200 together would give me the freedom to shoot any scenario, with any rigging or camera support I could imagine, while maintaining a RAW workflow, using the same sensor and color science, and having the option of using ACES.
+The 700 and 200 together would allow me to shoot any scenario, with any rigging or camera support I could imagine, while maintaining a RAW workflow, using the same sensor and color science, and using ACES.